 Heated bed: The Creality CR-10s has a heated bed that lets you operate and experiment with a lot of materials.

-Connections: Connection-wise the Creality CR-10s only offers Micro-SD card slot, but no USB for hooking up your computer.
+Connections: Connection-wise the Creality CR-10s offers a Micro-SD card slot and a USB slot.

-Removable glass bed: The bed can easily be removed to pluck the print off the bed.
+Removable glass bed: The bed can easily be removed to pluck the print off.
 Also, Creality throws in a spool of Kapton tape if you don’t want to print on the bed directly.